shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “Ok, ok, ok.
 Time for the surprise then!”
 Fisher lifted another towel and revealed a leather-bound book.
 He handed it to ‘Nic.

 ‘Nic gulped.
-The cover was made out of tanned hide—the tanned hide of a wolf.
+The cover was made of tanned hide—the tanned hide of a wolf.
 The front and back covers were soft on account of the black and white wolf fur.
 A thin strip of leather wove in and out of the spine to bind the cover to the pages inside.
 The first page read CATALOGUE OF KNOWN HEIRLOOMS VOL 52.

 Fifty-two?
 There were at least 51 others?
 This is good, this is really good.
 There’s got to be something in here that she can use.
 It might even have a schematic.

 ‘Nic flipped to the next page.
 The heirloom’s name was prominently displayed on the top.
-A sketch of the heirloom took up the majority of the page, and a brief description and information section occupied the bottom space.
+A sketch of the heirloom took up most of the page, and a brief description and information section occupied the bottom space.
 But that page wasn’t about the heirloom that she was interested in.
 She flipped to the next page and found more information about the same heirloom.
 With this level of detail for each heirloom, she was sure to find something useful.

 She flipped through all the pages, until she landed on something familiar: the green hat that Fisher wore.